Music from the opera

-Opera and comedy drama in 4 acts
+Opera in 4 acts

-Text and music: Urs Brodmann
+Music and libretto: Urs Brodmann

 The smoker, the main character of the story, a cigarette manufacturer, a passionate cigar smoker and pleasure-seeker, lives and works in a country where a new law has almost totally banned smoking since January 1st, which means anyone who still wants to smoke can only do so in a private jet at a height of more than 13,472 metres or in a leap year between November 17th and February 29th, while swimming or diving, but at a distance of at least 34 metres from the shore.
 If this law were to be violated, all people who would carry on smoking would be jailed but once released, if they happen to be caught in the act of smoking again, they will be definitively exiled to the Smokers’ Island.